 What has been your greatest success in life and what did you learn from it?

-Having had time to think about the answer I gave more — I’m sticking with it.
+Having had plenty of time to think about my answer I’m sticking with it.

 I’ve gained my greatest lessons from life through the hardest times of my life.